dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ---
 type: docs
-title: Multi-app Run (MapR) overview
+title: Multi-app Run overview
-linkTitle: MapR overview
+linkTitle: Multi-App Run overview
 weight: 1000
 description: Learn the scenarios around running multiple applications with one CLI command
 ---

 {{% alert title="Note" color="primary" %}}
- MapR (Multi-app Run using `dapr run -f`) is currently a preview feature only supported in Linux/MacOS.
+ Multi-App Run is currently a preview feature only supported in Linux/MacOS.
 {{% /alert %}}

 Let's say you want to run several applications locally to test them together, similar to a production scenario.
 With a local Kubernetes cluster, you'd be able to do this with helm/deployment YAML files.
 You'd also have to build them as containers and set up Kubernetes, which can add some complexity.